fdsig/streamvid/README.md

         Log in to the client using your No-IP account.
 The DUC will ensure that the IP address for your chosen domain (e.g., myflaskapp.ddns.net) always points to the current public IP of your computer.

-### data labeling
+### data labelling

-data is labeled using a modified version of  [VIA](https://www.robots.ox.ac.uk/~vgg/software/via/) which is integrated into this project and can take camera stills that are captured on edge device and served from the same edge device and label these either for semantic segmentiatn or bounding box task.
+data is labelled using a modified version of  [VIA](https://www.robots.ox.ac.uk/~vgg/software/via/) which is integrated into this project and can take camera stills that are captured on edge device and served from the same edge device and label these either for semantic segmentation or bounding box task.

 to do:

-- [] get image stills to show in VIA
+-[ ] get image stills to show in VIA
-- [] source train object detection model
+-[ ] source train object detection model
+-[ ] set up tracking
+-[ ] visualize inference live in video stream